Joseph Larweh Attamah

-Joseph Larweh Attamah (born 22 May 1994) is a Ghanaian professional footballer who plays as a defender for Turkish club Kayserispor on loan from İstanbul Başakşehir.
+Joseph Larweh Attamah (born 22 May 1994) is a Ghanaian professional footballer who plays as a defender for Turkish club Çorum FK.

 Career

 Born in Ghana, Attamah started his career with local side Tema Youth where he played at least 15 Ghana Premier League matches without goal.
+He played in the Turkey 2013 FIFA U-20 World Cup, scoring one goal.
 In August 2014 he moved abroad for the first time joining Turkish First Division side Adana Demirspor.
-Attamah currently plays for the Ghana national team.
-He played in the Turkey 2013 FIFA U-20 World Cup, scoring one goal.

-During the Under 20 world cup in Turkey, he was scouted by some agents who represent Adana Demirspor.
-They then signed him in 2014.

-In 2016, he was transferred to İstanbul Başakşehir a Turkish club.
-On 25 January 2020 he was transferred to Fatih Karagümrük'te after he terminated his contract with İstanbul Başakşehir.
+On 2 June 2016, Attamah joined Süper Lig club İstanbul Başakşehir, signing a four-year contract.
+After only playing 11 games in the 2018–19 season, he joined Rizespor on a season-long loan.
+On 25 January 2020, he was loaned to Fatih Karagümrük after his loan with Çaykur Rizespor was terminated.

+On 2 September 2020, Attamah joined Kayserispor signing a three-year contract, after spending the last season on loan at Rizespor and Fatih Karagümrük.

+In the summer of 2025 the Ghanaian moved to Çorum FK.